Traveling to San Francisco 🇺🇸? Here’s everything you need to know for your trip (special SF discounts and deals are at the bottom of the page):

 GETTING AROUND

 - The systems for getting around town include Muni (light rail, buses, streetcars, cable cars) and BART (subway).
-Muni (official site) rides are $2.00 one-way, and transfers are available.
+Muni rides are $2.50 one-way, and transfers are available.
 While Muni will get you around town, BART can quickly get you to other points of interests in the Bay Area, such as Oakland and Berkeley.
 BART fares are calculated based on distance.
 You can buy a “Clipper” added-value card at most BART stations that will work on most of the transportation in SF.

 - Taxis can be called at 415-333-3333 (Yellow Cab) or 415-282-4141 (Luxor Cab).
 Fares start at around $3.50, with an additional $2.5 for every mile.
 Many locals prefer Uber or Lyft.